nicolasdespres/respect-rails/README.md

 I spent quite a lot of time writing this gem but there is still a lot of work to do.
-Whether it is a bug-fix, a new feature, some code re-factoring, or documentation clarification, I will be glade to merge your pull request on GitHub.
+Whether it is a bug-fix, a new feature, some code re-factoring, or documentation clarification, I will be glade to merge your pull-requests on GitHub.
 You just have to create a branch from `master` and send me a pull request.

 # License